 Organize your food by placing them on trays and containers.
 This will help segregate the contents of the containers as well as prevent them from getting wet when the ice melts.

 Most rotomolded coolers sell some sort of accessories like trays to help segregate the cooler.
-Here are a few that you can get on amazon (link).
+Here are a few that you can get on Amazon.

 You can put ice on both the top and the bottom.
-But always remember to put a solid ice brick to construct the basement.
+But always remember to put a solid ice brick to construct the base layer.
 You can ignore putting ice on the top.
 It won’t affect much.
 But do not forget to put the ice on the bottom.

 Putting one or a few ice bricks (enough to cover the full bottom)on the bottom will create a cold basement for the ice cubes at the top.
 Those ice cubes can funnel energy/cold from that ice brick and last for a longer period.